 - Other family members enrolled in college

 First, you must complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov Be sure to put John Jay College school code #002693 on application as your first choice school.
 That school will go on your TAP application automatically.

-At the end of the FAFSA, on the confirmation page, click on the link for Start your state application to apply for New York state-based financial aid.
+At the end of the FAFSA, on the Congratulations/confirmation page, click on the link for Start your state application to apply for New York state-based financial aid.
 It is located below the federal confirmation #.
 This will bring you to the TAP website where you will be able to apply for the New York State Tuition Assistance Program.

-Your FAFSA PIN # serves as your signature for the electronic TAP application.
-If you (or your parent) did not use a PIN to sign your electronic FAFSA, the FAFSA signature page satisfies the TAP signature requirement.
+Your FAFSA FSAID # serves as your signature for the electronic TAP application.
+If you (or your parent) did not use FSAID # to sign your electronic FAFSA, the FAFSA signature page satisfies the TAP signature requirement.
 You should apply for FSAID# at https://fsaid.ed.gov/npas/index.htm prior to doing your FAFSA application and use it to sign your FAFSA application.

 If you do not complete the TAP application immediately after filing your FAFSA on the Web, you will be sent an email or postcard with a link to the online TAP Application after the FAFSA application is processed.
 You may go to www.tapweb.org/totw/ to apply for TAP online.
 This process will take 7 – 10 days for the TAP Application to be processed.
 TAP WILL NO LONGER MAIL PAPER APPLICATIONS.

 You will be emailed a response once the TAP application has been processed.
-You may check your status online at www.hesc.ny.gov you will be able to view the status of your TAP application, you can click review/change your TAP information to make any corrections, including changing your school code, if needed.
+You may check your status online at www.hesc.ny.gov click student access.
+You will be able to view the status of your TAP application, you can click review/change your TAP information to make any corrections, including changing your school code, if needed.